-Although there are potentially hundreds of reasons why your Haltom City home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
+Although there are potentially hundreds of reasons why your Haltom City home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
 Recognizing what they are may create some personal understanding what a technician is referring to when they address the choices for correcting the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
+Here are the top five problems that may result in a system’s failure.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Wrong AC wiring

 Bad, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
-Bad wiring can prevent the system from getting power or can short the circuit breaker.
+Bad wiring can prevent the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system.
-Reduced levels of refrigerant usually will suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
+Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system.
+Low refrigerant may indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
 All refrigerant leaks should be detected and repaired.
-To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.
+To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 - Outside AC fan is not turning